The Death of Euphemism

 I don’t know what will happen when the Trump regime takes power.
 I do know that we will, in the coming months, be offered euphemism after euphemism.
 We can and must refuse.
 By deliberately using words that name frightening truths—neo-Nazi, regime, climate crisis—we can avoid normalizing a situation that is very far from normal.

-Sarah Grey is a professional editor and winner of the American Copy Editors Society’s 2016 Robinson Prize.
+Sarah Grey is a professional editor and winner of the American Copy Editors Society’s Robinson Prize in 2016.
 She writes on food, politics, and language for Philadelphia Weekly, Spoonful, Saveur, Lucky Peach, Bitch, Jacobin, and more and was included in Best Food Writing 2015.
 She lives in Philadelphia.